 - The climate is as welcoming as the people.
 Malta’s weather is also typically Mediterranean, with mild winters and hot summers.
 Winter days have an average of 6 hours of sunshine; this doubles in summer!
 Most winter days, the temperatures get to double figures, and we experience little loss of sailing sessions because of too little or too much wind.

-The reality is, if you want to become the best sailor in the world, you have to invest time now to have a bright future…
+The reality is, if you would like to become the best sailor in the world, you have to invest time now to have a bright future…

 What are the Costs?